BigDataBiology/macrel/README.md

 # FACS pipeline - Fast AMP Clustering System

 Fast AMP Clustering System pipeline is a system created by Celio Dias Santos Jr. and Luis Pedro Coelho, from Fudan University (Shanghai / CN).
 It is distributed under MIT license and represents a new way to prospect AMPs in natural environments using metagenomic data or genomic data to generate large datasets of antimicrobial peptides.

+(A modified version of prodigal is distributed with FACS under the GPL license)

 ## Background